-The town in which I live is one with a dying high street and has been for some time now.
-Full of coffee, card and charity shops it is always very exciting when something new comes to town.
+I live in a medium to small sized town of Andover in Hampshire which has a dire high street.
+Andover is full of coffee, card and charity shops.
+There isn’t much to do here in Andover so when something new comes to town it’s very exciting.
 It’s even more exciting when that something is a place to eat, and the anticipation begins…will it be another takeaway or greasy spoon.
 In November 2015 a Mezze and Fish bar opened it’s doors to us and today was our first chance to go in and try it out.
 I remember walking past the doors with curiosity in the lead up to opening and when all was revealed I was thrilled that we had something unexpected.
 It was really refreshing.
 Our town is starting to slowly and surely build up again with the likes of TK Maxx opening a store in an outlet park close to the town centre, a few Subways making their appearance and Pandora and Warren James outlet stores have glammed up a shopping centre that is desperate for some tasteful shops.

 Our lunch was really delicious, the cold mezze I had was a yoghurt and cucumber dip to go with the flatbread and worked really well with the lamb.
 My partner had a generous sized prawn cocktail which he really enjoyed.
 There’s a great choice of drinks including wines, champagne, speciality beers, soft drinks, hot drinks and cocktails.
 The drinks are a little pricey but considering the size of the lunch portions and the choice available I would expect to pay a little more for drinks.
 For two people, having a three course lunch (we finished with some Baklava to share) we paid £25.50 and that included a drink each.
 I personally think that is fantastic value.
 We’ve come home with full bellies.